 Wind can wreak havoc with some styles of propane smokers.
 It was a little difficult trying to maintain an even temperature today smoking the beef ribs.
 I usually try to block the gusts by either parking my truck nearby or propping a sheet of plywood against a chair on the windward side.

 I've read that some people lean 12" ceramic floor tiles around the base of the smoke to block wind.
 However, blocking the access to fresh air at the smoker base could be unsafe, possibly causing fire or explosion.
-The Char-Broil User Manual for this smoker cautions that it should be positioned at least 3 feet away from any surface.

 My recipe for the mesquite smoked beef ribs turned out pretty good today, but the smoker temperature ran a little hotter than I'd planned for.
 You can see in the picture that the meat pulled off the bones more than it should have.